The 11 best budget gravel bikes for bikepacking

 Weight | 9.3kg (M-Size) |

-Although a glance at the specs might give you the impression of a pretty standard all-road/gravel, the GT Grade Elite 2020 is more than that.
-Yes, the choice of component (Shimano Claris, 2×8 32/48-11/34) and materials (alloy frame, carbon fork) is definitely in the norm but there are some details that make a difference.
+Although a glance at the specs might give you the impression of a pretty standard all-road/gravel bike, the GT Grade Elite 2023 is more than that.
+Yes, the choice of components (Shimano Claris, 2×8 32/48-11/34) and materials (alloy frame, carbon fork) is definitely in the norm but there are some details that make a difference.

-First the braze-on mounts on the frame, no gravel bike has more than the GT Grade Elite.
-Besides the bosses for mudguards and racks on the front and rear, this rig has 4 bottle cages mounting points, plus bosses on the seat stay and the top tube!
+First, the braze-on mounts on the frame – no gravel bike has more than the GT Grade Elite.
+Besides the bosses for mudguards and racks on the front and rear, this rig has 4 bottle cage mounting points, plus bosses on the seat stay and the top tube!
 Also, the carbon fork is “anything cage”-ready, meaning that the options for bikepacking set-ups are almost unlimited.

 This results in an impressive reduction of trail noise and, more importantly, an improved comfort on any terrain.
-Together with the long wheelbase they really make the GT Grade Elite a cushioned bike that can ignore most surface imperfections.
+Together with the long wheelbase, they make the GT Grade Elite a cushioned bike that can ignore most surface imperfections.

-For the rest, tire clearance is standard for gravel bikes (comes with 37c tires but can accommodate up to 42mm) the fender bridge is removable and the frame is compatible with a dropper post (a height-adjustable Seatpost that allows a rider to lower the seat height while riding).
+For the rest, tire clearance is standard for gravel bikes (comes with 37c tires but can accommodate up to 42mm) the fender bridge is removable and the frame is compatible with Di2 and a Stealth Dropper post (a height-adjustable Seatpost that allows a rider to lower the seat height while riding).

 The GT Grade Elite is, in my humble opinion, one of the best gravel bikes for serious bikepacking trips